Robert Fanshawe (British Army officer): First World War

 At the outbreak of the First World War in 1914, Fanshawe's division was mobilised as part of the British Expeditionary Force (BEF) for service in France.
+As senior staff officer of the 1st Division, he essentially acted as the division's chief of staff during the Battle of Mons and the subsequent Great Retreat.
+He continued in this role through the First Battle of the Marne and in the early stages of the First Battle of the Aisne.

-On 20 September 1914, he was appointed a temporary brigadier-general to command the 6th Infantry Brigade, part of the 2nd Division, in succession to Richard Hutton Davies.
+On 20 September, he was appointed a temporary brigadier-general to command the 6th Infantry Brigade, part of the 2nd Division, in succession to Richard Hutton Davies.
 Fanshawe led the brigade through the First Battle of Ypres throughout October and November and the Battle of Festubert in early 1915, where it played a key part in the initial successful night attack.
 He was made a Companion of the Order of the Bath "in recognition of the meritorious services" in February 1915.

-In mid-June, after being promoted to major general, he took over command of the 48th (South Midland) Division, a Territorial Force (TF) formation, after its previous general officer commanding (GOC), Major-General Henry Heath, fell ill.
-Major-General Henry Horne, commander of the 2nd Division from December 1914 onwards (and who would eventually rise to command the First Army), wrote that Fanshawe leaving the 6th Brigade was "a great loss as he was very excellent" although he was glad that Fanshawe had "got his reward".
+In mid-June, after being promoted to major general "for distinguished service in the Field", he took over command of the 48th (South Midland) Division, a Territorial Force (TF) formation, after its previous general officer commanding (GOC), Major-General Henry Heath, fell ill.
+Major-General Henry Horne, GOC 2nd Division from January 1915 onwards (and who would eventually rise to command the First Army of the BEF), wrote in a letter to his wife on 30 May, in which he mentioned Fanshawe:

+I am sorry to say I am losing General R. Fanshawe, the one who commands the 6th Infantry Brigade, not the gunner one.
+He has been promoted to command the South Midland Division – Territorial – which is & has been I think for some time, in this country.
+He is a great loss as he was very excellent, but I am glad he has got his reward.

+Major-General Robert Fanshawe being knighted in the field at Albert, France, by King George V, 12 July 1917.

 Fanshawe was to command the division for almost three years, at the Battle of the Somme the next year, the Battle of the Ancre, and the Battle of Passchendaele, then on the Italian Front from late 1917 onwards, including during the Austrian offensives of June 1918.